rob-myers/rob-myers.github.io/docs/plan.md

 - Auto pause on scroll out of view
 - Auto pause on start/resume another `Stage`

+- Can set opacity of layers
 - Can change layers
+- Can set Brush polygon by selecting

 - Fix multiline command launched from intermediate line
 - Start writing post / decide on blog format